-- 5. From 01 January 2022 onwards, certification bodies shall: - a) Use the FM online report template for all forest management evaluations that are starting from 1 January 2022. - Use the FM online module in the FSC certification portal, including but not limited to: - i. entering all FM evaluations, with required information in the FSC certification portal prior to the evaluation. - ii.
+- 5. From 01 January 2022 onwards, certification bodies shall: - a) Use the FM online report template for all forest management evaluations that are starting from 1 January 2022. - b) Use the FM online module in the FSC certification portal, including but not limited to: - i. entering all FM evaluations, with required information in the FSC certification portal prior to the evaluation. - ii.
 Validation of the data filled in the FM report template and uploading the data via the built-in functions. - iii.
-Generation of the public summary report in the required language and proof-read the auto translated public summary. - 6.
-Certification bodies shall ensure timely and adequate training with relevant people on the use of the FM online reporting and use available FSC training materials.
+Generation of the public summary report in the required language and proof-read the auto-translated public summary. - 6.
+Certification bodies shall ensure timely and adequate training with relevant people on the use of the FM online reporting and use available FSC training materials. - 7.
+The scope of the data required in FM online reporting overrides the scope of data required by the standard FSC-STD-20-007a V1-0.